 Maturity analysis of syndicate liabilities

 The maturity analysis presented in the table below shows the remaining contractual maturities for the Syndicate’s insurance contracts and financial instruments.
-For insurance contracts, the contractual maturity is the estimated date when the gross undiscounted contractually required cash flows will occur.
+For insurance and reinsurance contracts, the contractual maturity is the estimated date when the gross undiscounted contractually required cash flows will occur.
 For financial liabilities, it is the earliest date on which the gross undiscounted cash flows (including contractual interest payments) could be paid assuming conditions are consistent with those at the reporting date.